tcort/wkhtmltox/README.md

 ## Status

-Current Status: **Under Active Development** (do not use in production environments yet).

-Summary: Rendering PDFs and images from HTML works.
-I'm working on some changes to make it faster.
+Rendering PDFs and images from HTML works.
+I'm currently working on some changes to make it faster.

 ## Requirements

 * [nodejs](http://nodejs.org/)
 * [wkhtmltopdf/wkhtmltoimage](http://wkhtmltopdf.org/) v0.12 (with patched qt) or later.

+## Install

+    npm install wkhtmltox

 ## Examples